warden-protocol/wardenprotocol/docs/docs/build-a-keychain/introduction.md

 &nbsp;
 The keychain publishes the responses via the following transactions:

--   UpdateKeyRequest: Publish the respective public key information on Warden Protocol
+-   UpdateKeyRequest: Publish the respective public key information on the Warden Protocol

 -   FulfilSignatureRequest: Publish the respective signature for general- and transaction signature request.